 What categorizes a wallet as hot is its connection to the internet.
 Hot wallets require you to always have an internet connection to use and access.
 The most common examples of this are the Bitcoin wallets that you can get for your phone.

 Hot wallets are simple and convenient.
 If you want to receive Bitcoin, you send out your wallet ID.
 If you want to send Bitcoin, you enter the receiver’s wallet ID.

 However, hot wallets do come with a handful of downsides.
-These downsides are typically in the form of security concerns.
-While it’s relatively unheard of, the constant internet connection requires by hot wallets leaves them open to cyber-attacks.
+These are typically in the form of security concerns.
+While it’s relatively unheard of, the constant internet connection required by hot wallets leaves them open to cyber-attacks.

-Most security breaches in the crypto world go through a different avenue (which we’re going to talk about in a second), but it is still a concern for some people.
+Most security breaches in the crypto world go through a different avenue (check out below), but it is still a concern for some people.

-This concern is what leads people towards cold wallets.
+This concern is what leads people toward cold wallets.
 Cold wallets are offline, meaning you can access the coins on the device without an internet connection.

-This isn’t the type of trading that you’re going to be doing at Bitcoin Prime, but it can be helpful to be aware of its existence.
+This isn’t the type of trading that you’re going to be doing at Bitcoin Prime, but you should be aware it does exist.